ajkavanagh/pyramid_jwtauth/README.rst

 pyramid_jwtauth
 ===============

+NOTE: I don't maintain this anymore; if you'd like to take over the repository then pease feel free to message me on twitter (@ajkavanagh).

 NOTE: This is an early version of the code is the library is likely to change.

 This is a Pyramid authenitcation plugin for JSON Web Token (JWT)